Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 After recharging our batteries with breakfast, we descended from the hostel to Vall de Núria, following the path known as Via Crucis.

 The route links various religious monuments and symbols around the area.
-Its construction started in 1914 on the occasion of a Franciscan congress held in Vall de Núria and lasted until 1963.
+Its construction started in 1914 during a Franciscan congress held in Vall de Núria and lasted until 1963.

 Religious monument in Vall de Núria